jubalh/awesome-os/README.md

 * [hhuOS](https://github.com/hhuOS/hhuOS) - hhuOS is a small operating system written in C++ and Assembler for the x86-architecture.
 The main purpose of this project is to show how different aspects of operating systems theory can be implemented and linked together.
 The system is not aimed to be a full-featured operating system for daily use.

 ### Hobby
+*[quickOS](evrestrgb.github.io) - An OS made by an independant developer, still in developement, like MS-DOS, but in qbasic.
+It's MADE with qb64.
 * [AlmeidaOS](https://github.com/PauloMigAlmeida/AlmeidaOS) - x86-64 OS with its own bootloader, scheduler and limited libc all written from scratch
 * [AquilaOS](https://aquilaos.com) - Operating System that is designed to be POSIX compliant and mostly ISA transparent
 * [Animal](https://github.com/frednora/animal) - 32 bit multithreaded operating system (formerly Gramado)